Joy Fahrenkrog: Personal information

-Fahrenkrog was born in Colorado in 1979.
-When she was 15, she was an exchange student to France with Rotary International.
-She completed high school at Phillips Exeter Academy in Exeter, New Hampshire.
-Upon graduating, she attended Skidmore College in Saratoga Springs, New York, spending one year at the London School of Economics in England.
-After graduating from college, Fahrenkrog took a job with Schwab Capital Markets and worked there until 2004 when she left to train full-time for the Olympics.
-Throughout the five years that she was training, she held a marketing job at Northwestern Mutual.

 Before picking up a bow, Fahrenkrog was a rower.
 She competed at Exeter, in college and after college for a total of 7 years.
 Her most notable accomplishment was a gold medal finish at the Henley Women's Regatta in England in 2001.
 She has also run two marathons for charity, the Boston Marathon in 2002 for cancer research and the Rock 'n' Roll San Diego Marathon in 2008 for Team Darfur.

-When she is not working or training, Fahrenkrog spends time with her friends and family and volunteers for the local community.
 While in California, she volunteered at San Diego 211, Endow Chula Vista, Eastlake Church and the Purple Palace.
 Throughout her archery career, she has been actively involved with Junior Olympic Archery Development (JOAD) and has spent time working with kids with the North Dakota Shooting Sports Program and local clubs in Massachusetts and California.

-Fahrenkrog now lives in Luzern, Switzerland, where she was married June 5, 2009 to Tim Foster.
+Fahrenkrog now lives in Luzern, Switzerland, where she married Tim Foster on June 5, 2009.
 The pair were engaged at the 2008 Olympic Games in Beijing on August 18, 2008.